-CLIMESPACE a subsidiary of Engie, the world leader of District Cooling and cold distribution
+CLIMESPACE a subsidiary of Engie, the european leader of District Cooling and cold distribution

 CLIMESPACE operates and develops the district cooling system of the City of Paris, one of the largest district cooling systems in the world.
 Integrated into architecture and completely invisible, the cooling energy production plants meet the cooling requirements of hotels, department stores, offices, state buildings, museums or theatres.

 + de 650

 CLIMESPACE, the leading district cooling system with ISO 50001, OHSAS 18001 (Health and Safety) and ISO 14001 certifications.

 As a Centre of Expertise within the ENGIE Group, CLIMESPACE is at the forefront of innovation in its field and provides its skills and experience to district cooling system projects undertaken throughout the world.

 Connection to the district cooling system allows you to enjoy many benefits while avoiding the problems linked to chilled water production in Paris: flexibility and security, energy efficiency, compactness, architectural integration.
 CLIMESPACE is an innovative partner in the implementation of technologies that contribute to a significant reduction of energy consumption and CO2 emissions.